spatie/laravel-resource-links/README.md

 #### Automatically merge collection endpoints

-Sometimes you yust want to automatically merge collection endpoints into a single endpoint resource when the model given to that resource does not exist or is null.
+Sometimes you just want to automatically merge collection endpoints into a single endpoint resource when the model given to that resource does not exist or is null.
+This because you want to provide, for example, an endpoint to create a new model.

 Calling `->mergeCollectionEndpoints()` on every resource can be a bit tedious.
-So when setting `automatically-merge-endpoints` in `config\laravel-resource-endpoints.php` to true, each single endpoint resource will merge it's collection endpoints when a non-existing or null model is given to the resource.
+So when setting `automatically-merge-endpoints` in `config\laravel-resource-endpoints.php` to `true`, each single endpoint resource will merge it's collection endpoints when a non-existing or null model is given to the resource.

 ### Route parameters

 An endpoint resource will try to deduce the parameters for a route as best as possible when generating the endpoint to that route.
-The first thing we do is looking at the model given to your resource, and the packages tries to create the endpoints from that.
+There are a few steps in the resolving of parameters in a route.

-If no model is given or more parameters are required, then the package will start searching the parameters of the current route for parameters that can be used to construct the endpoint.
+First, we check if a model was given to the resource you created.
+Then we'll check the parameters of the current request of your application if they can be used to create the route.

-You can also manually specify the route parameters.
+Let's say you want to replace the parameters deduced from the request.
+You can do this by specifying them like this:

 ```php
 class UserResource extends JsonResource